awsdocs/amazon-eks-user-guide/doc_source/cni-env-vars.md

 NAME         TYPE        CLUSTER-IP   EXTERNAL-IP   PORT(S)   AGE kubernetes   ClusterIP   10.0.0.1   <none>        443/TCP   29d
 ```
-SSH into a worker node to check whether the worker node can reach the API server\.
+SSH into a node to check whether the node can reach the API server\.

 ```
 telnet 10.0.0.1 443